Learning Equilibria of Games via Payoff Queries: Related work

-Work on specific classes of multi-player games includes the following.
-Duong et al.~\cite{DVSW09} studies algorithms for learning graphical games; we consider a graphical game learning algorithm in Section~\ref{sec:gg}.
-Jordan et al.~\cite{JVW08} apply payoff-query learning to various kinds of games generated by GAMUT~\cite{NWSL04}, including a class of congestion games (Section 5.2).
-Vorobeychik et al.~\cite{VWS07} investigate a first-price auction and also a scheduling game, where payoffs are described via a finite random sample of profile/payoff vector pairs.
-Earlier, Sureka and Wurman~\cite{SW05} study search for pure Nash equilibria of strategic-form games (mostly with 5 players and 10 pure strategies).
+Work on specific classes of multi-player games includes the following. \citet{DVSW09} studies algorithms for learning graphical games; we consider a graphical game learning algorithm in Section~\ref{sec:gg}. \citet{JVW08} apply payoff-query learning to various kinds of games generated by GAMUT~\citep{NWSL04}, including a class of congestion games. \citet{VWS07} investigate a first-price auction and also a scheduling game, where payoffs are described via a finite random sample of profile/payoff vector pairs.
+Earlier, \citet{SW05} study search for pure Nash equilibria of strategic-form games (mostly with 5 players and 10 pure strategies).

-Most of the experimental work (e.g.~\cite{SW05,JVW08,DVSW09}) uses {\em local search}, in which profiles that get queried are typically very similar (differing in just one player's strategy) from previously queried profiles.
-Jordan et al.~\cite{JVW08} experiment with local-search type algorithms in which when a player has the incentive to deviate, the tested profile is updated with that deviation.
-Sureka and Wurman~\cite{SW05} study search for pure equilibria via best-response dynamics while maintaining a tabu list, introduced to reduce the risk of cycles.
-In contrast, the algorithms we present here for congestion games exploit a non-local search approach, which results in improved performance.
+Most of the experimental work (e.g.,~\citet{SW05,JVW08,DVSW09}) uses {\em local search}, in which profiles that get queried are typically very similar (differing in just one player's strategy) from previously queried profiles.
+Jordan et al.~\citet{JVW08} experiment with local-search type algorithms in which when a player has the incentive to deviate, the tested profile is updated with that deviation. \citet{SW05} study search for pure equilibria via best-response dynamics while maintaining a tabu list, introduced to reduce the risk of cycles.